Paul R. Berger

+Prof. Berger has also led many humanitarian engineering projects related to solar power world wide, including Haiti, Tanzania and Colombia, South America.

 Education

-Born in Midwestern United States, but raised in the Greater Boston, Massachusetts area, Berger attended Phillips Academy in Andover, Massachusetts.
+Born in Midwestern United States, but raised in the Greater Boston, Massachusetts area, Berger attended Phillips Academy in Andover,_Massachusetts.
 Berger received his B.S. in engineering physics, M.S in electrical and computer engineering, and Ph.D in electrical and computer engineering, all from University of Michigan, Ann Arbor campus in 1985, 1987 and 1990, respectively, under the supervision of Pallab Bhattacharya.

 In 1987, Berger discovered the self-assembly of III-V semiconductor quantum dots during molecular-beam epitaxy strain engineering with Bhattacharya for the formation of high-quality quantum dot laser device manufacturing.
 This method has made optical communication and optical networking practical for many applications, including optical data links in enterprise networks and data centers.